Rohit-Panchal/soc-portfolio/Suspected Internal Credential Leak.md

 #### ✅ Outcome

 Despite the unexpected timing and initial panic, the incident was handled with discipline and clear communication.
 The proactive and transparent approach was well received — both the **security team and general manager expressed appreciation** for how smoothly and decisively the response was executed.

----

-Let me know if you'd like a version with markdown formatting for GitHub, or if you'd like to create a template for future case studies so it's easier to keep the same tone and structure.